Berkshire leads $750 million Nubank funding round, values it at $30 billion

 Other participants in the round included Sands Capital, Canada Pension Plan Investment Board, MSA Capital, Advent’s Sunley House Capital and Brazilian asset managers Verde Asset Management and Absoluto Partners.

-Reporting by Carolina Mandl, additional reporting by Noor Zainab Hussain in Bengaluru and Carolina Mandl in Sao Paulo; Editing by Maju Samuel, Christian Plumb and Jonathan Oatis
+Reporting by Carolina Mandl, additional reporting by Noor Zainab Hussain in Bengaluru; Editing by Maju Samuel, Christian Plumb and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.